kWAYTV/hypixel-ban-tracker-bot/README.md

 ## 🛠️ Setup

 1. Clone the repository & install the requirements.
-2. Update the `config.yaml` file with your discord token and the channel IDs where you want the bot to send updates.
+2. Update the `config.yaml` file with the needed info.
-3. Run the bot!
+3. Run the bot with the following command:
 ```bash
 python main.py
 ```
+4. Use the commands to subscribe channels and send the embed on the next bans loop iteration.

 ## 🖐️ Commands